Rounding is a necessary evil in payroll for a number of reasons. These include:

 In the Pay Run

 The rounding in the pay run happens when the gross earnings total is calculated.
-Meaning, all of the employee's earnings lines are totaled and then that figure is rounded to two decimal points.
+Meaning, all of the employee's earnings lines are totalled and then that figure is rounded to two decimal points:

 In the Pay Run Journal